-Under the terms of the LTI Plan, unless otherwise provided in the applicable award agreement, if, upon a Change of Control (as defined below), the successor entity does not assume outstanding awards or substitute similar awards on the same terms as the original awards, the vesting of all then outstanding awards will be accelerated in full with effect immediately prior to the Change of Control (vesting for performance-based Awards will be calculated based on target performance through the date of the transaction).
+Under the terms of the LTIP, unless otherwise provided in the applicable award agreement, if, upon a Change of Control (as defined below), the successor entity does not assume outstanding awards or substitute similar awards on the same terms as the original awards, the vesting of all then outstanding awards will be accelerated in full with effect immediately prior to the Change of Control (vesting for performance-based Awards will be calculated based on target performance through the date of the transaction).

-Under the terms of the LTI Plan, unless otherwise provided in the applicable award agreement, if, within 12 months following a Change of Control, a participant's service, consulting relationship, or employment with the Company is terminated without Cause or the participant resigns from his or her employment with the Company for Good Reason (as those terms are defined in the LTI Plan), the vesting and exercisability of all awards then held by such participant will be accelerated in full and the expiration date of the options and the share appreciate rights shall be the 60th day following the termination date.
+Under the terms of the LTIP, unless otherwise provided in the applicable award agreement, if, within 12 months following a Change of Control, a participant's service, consulting relationship, or employment with the Company is terminated without Cause or the participant resigns from his or her employment with the Company for Good Reason (as those terms are defined in the A&R LTIP), the vesting and exercisability of all awards then held by such participant will be accelerated in full and the expiration date of the options and the share appreciate rights shall be the 60th day following the termination date.

-A "Change of Control" means the occurrence of any of the following: (a) the acquisition by any person or any persons acting jointly or in concert, whether directly or indirectly, of voting securities of the Company which together with all other voting securities of the Company held by such persons, constitute, in the aggregate, 50% or more of the votes attached to all outstanding voting securities of the Company; (b) a merger, amalgamation, arrangement, or other form of business combination of the Company with another person which results in the holders of voting securities of that other person holding, in the aggregate, 50% or more of the votes attached to all outstanding voting securities of the Company; (c) the acquisition by any person or any persons acting jointly or in concert, whether directly or indirectly, of all or substantially all of the assets of the Company to another person during any 12 month period, other than in the ordinary course of business of the Company or to any person that controls or is controlled by the Company; or (d) a majority of the members of the Board are replaced during any 12 month period by directors whose appointment or election is not endorsed by a majority of the Board before the date of appointment or election.
+A "Change of Control" means the occurrence of any of the following: (a) the acquisition by any person or any persons acting jointly or in concert, whether directly or indirectly, of voting securities of the Company which together with all other voting securities of the Company held by such persons, constitute, in the aggregate, 50% or more of the votes attached to all outstanding voting securities of the Company; (b) a merger, amalgamation, arrangement, or other form of business combination of the Company with another person which results in the holders of voting securities of that other person holding, in the aggregate, 50% or more of the votes attached to all outstanding voting securities of the Company; (c) the acquisition by any person or any persons acting jointly or in concert, whether directly or indirectly, of all or substantially all of the assets of the Company to another person during any 12 month period, other than in the ordinary course of business of the Company or to any person that controls or is controlled by the Company or that is controlled by the same person as the Company; or (d) a majority of the members of the Board are replaced during any 12 month period by directors whose appointment or election is not endorsed by a majority of the Board before the date of appointment or election.

-Stock Option Plan
+Option Plan

+Ms. Khan is the only current NEO that holds outstanding Options that were granted under the Company's prior Option Plan, which was replaced by the LTIP.
 The Option Plan provides that if a participant ceases to be employed by us, other than by reason of death, "Disability" or "Retirement" (each as defined below), his or her stock options shall expire on the 60th day following such participant's termination date, unless such participant was terminated for "Cause," resigned without "Good Reason" or was ordered to resign by any "Regulatory Authority" having jurisdiction to do so (each as defined below).